open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 Rego v2 - Proposal

 Authors: Tristan Swadell, Tim Hinrichs, Torin Sandall
-Last-Modified: 2017-12-15
+Last-Modified: 2018-02-22

 # Goals

-This document serves to facilitate collaborative development of the design of a general-purpose policy language. _General-purpose_ means that the language should be applicable to any domain, any layer of the stack, and any enforcement point.
+This document serves to facilitate collaborative development of the design of a general-purpose policy language. _General-purpose_ means that the language should be applicable to any domain, layer of the stack, or enforcement point.
 Different implementations of the language runtime may be better suited to different applications.

 # Concepts